edge-js/parser/README.md

 import { Parser, EdgeBuffer, Stack } from 'edge-parser'

 const filename = 'eval.edge'
-const statePropertyName = 'state' const escapeCallPath = 'escape' const outputVar = 'out' const rethrowCallPath = 'reThrow'

 const parser = new Parser({}, new Stack(), {
-  statePropertyName,
-  escapeCallPath,
+  statePropertyName: 'state',
+  escapeCallPath: 'escape',
+  toAttributesCallPath: 'toAttributes',
 })

-const buffer = new EdgeBuffer(filename, { outputVar, rethrowCallPath })
+const buffer = new EdgeBuffer(filename, {
+  outputVar: 'out',
+  rethrowCallPath: 'reThrow'
+})

 parser
   .tokenize('Hello {{ username }}', { filename })
   .forEach((token) => parser.processToken(token, buffer))

+const output = buffer.flush()
+console.log(output)
 ```

-- All the first set of `const` declarations are the config values that impacts the compiled output.
 - `filename` is required to ensure that exceptions stack traces point back to the correct filename.
 - `statePropertyName` is the variable name from which the values should be accessed.
 For example: `{{ username }}` will be compiled as `state.username`.
 Leave it to empty, if state is not nested inside an object.
 - `escapeCallPath` Reference to the `escape` method for escaping interpolation values.
 For example: `{{ username }}` will be compiled as `escape(state.username)`.
 The `escape` method should escape only strings and return the other data types as it is.
+- `toAttributesCallPath`: Reference to the function that will convert an object to HTML attributes.
 - `outputVar` is the variable name that holds the output of the compiled template.
 - `rethrowCallPath` Reference to the `reThrow` method to raise the template exceptions with the current `$filename` and `$lineNumber`.
 Check the following compiled output to see how this function is called.

 **Compiled output**